oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    i.
 Login to source database server.

-   Execute below command as **opc** user to remove port restriction on iptables.
+   Execute below command as **opc** user to remove restriction on iptables.

     ```text
     <copy>